Update DNS Server IP address for vCenter Server

 Another error message may appear as: "Service did not set the task state

-As an alternative to updating the DNS via the VAMI, it can be changed via command line.
+If you are unable to update the DNS configuration via the VAMI, it can be changed via command line.
+See below:

 Current Solution: